looooo/pastix/docs/doxygen/chapters/Pastix_GPU.md

 export STARPU_DIR=/your/path/to/install
 ```
 Note that you can also keep the default install directory, and install
 in the system using root privileges.
-We do not recommend this latest version.

 Let's create a build directory outside the source directory to
 configure and build StarPU with minimal flags for PaStiX: